LLNL/RAJA/docs/sphinx/tutorial/jacobi.rst

 where :math:`(i,j)` corresponds to grid point coordinate.
-After substituting the finite difference derivatives into the equation and some rearranging, the Jacobi method iterates the approximate solution
+After substituting the finite difference derivatives into the equation and some rearranging, the Jacobi method iteration update is:

 .. math::

    u^{k+1}_{ij} = \frac{1}{4} \left( -h^2 f_{ij} +  u^{k}_{ij} +  u^{k}_{ij} +  u^{k}_{ij} +  u^{k}_{ij} \right)

+Here, the superscript :math:`k` denotes the :math:`k-th` iterate and the subscripts :math:`ij` is the grid point index.

+We start with an initial guess :math:`\mathcal{u_{ij}^0} = 0` for all mesh points :math:`ij`.
+Since the Dirichlet boundary condition is zero at every point on the domain boundary, we iterate the solution on the interior grid points only.
+At each iteration, the solution at each grid point is replaced by a weighted sum of the solution at four neighboring points (black point and blue neighboring points in the figure below).

-until the residual is less than some tolerance and we consider the solution 'converged'
+We iterate until the residual is less than some tolerance; then, we consider the solution 'converged':

 .. math::

    \mathcal{E}  = \sqrt{ \sum^{N}_{i} \sum^{N}_{j} \left( u_{ij}^{k+1} - u_{i,j}^{k} \right)^2 } < tol

-We use and initial guess :math:`\mathcal{u_{i,j}^0} = 0` for all mesh points :math:`(i,j)`.
-Since the Dirichlet boundary condition is zero at every point on the domain boundary, we iterate the solution on the interior grid points only.
-At each iteration, the solution at each grid point is replaced by a weighted sum of the solution at four neighboring points (black point and blue neighboring points in the figure).

 .. image:: ../figures/jacobi.png
    :scale: 10 %